deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/tnx_user_guide.md

 ## Advanced Multi-Model Inference Considerations

-When using the LMI Transformers-NeuronX for multimodel inference endpoints you may need to limit the number of threads available to each model.
+When using the LMI Transformers-NeuronX for multiple model inference endpoints you may need to limit the number of threads available to each model.
 Follow this [guide](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/transformers-neuronx/transformers-neuronx-developer-guide.html?highlight=omp_num#running-inference-with-multiple-models) when setting the correct number of threads to avoid race conditions.
 LMI Transformers-NeuronX in its standard configuration will set threads equal to two times the tensor parallel degree as the `OMP_NUM_THREADS` values.